As social media guardrails fade and AI deepfakes go mainstream, experts warn of impact on elections

 Meanwhile, generative artificial intelligence tools have made it far cheaper and easier to spread the kind of misinformation that can mislead voters and potentially influence elections.
 And social media companies that once invested heavily in correcting the record have shifted their priorities.

 “I expect a tsunami of misinformation,” said Oren Etzioni, an artificial intelligence expert and professor emeritus at the University of Washington.
-“I hope to be proven wrong.
+“I can’t prove that.
+I hope to be proven wrong.
 But the ingredients are there, and I am completely terrified.”

 AI DEEPFAKES GO MAINSTREAM